Auburn High School (Massachusetts)

 Auburn High School is the only public high school in Auburn, Massachusetts, United States, a town approximately five miles south of Worcester.
-It has an enrollment of 724 students in grades 9-12, as of the 2017–2018 school year.
+It has an enrollment of 815 students in grades 9-12 and 96 preschool attendees, as of the 2023–2024 school year.
 Founded in 1935, the original school building served the town until the spring of 2006.
 In August 2006, the town of Auburn opened a new facility directly behind the original building.

 Stadium

 Auburn High School's sports venue is called Auburn Memorial Field.
 New as of August 2006, the centerpiece is a lighted 1000 seat FieldTurf stadium surrounded by a 6 lane track.
 The stadium is used for AHS Football, AHS Soccer (boys and girls) and AHS Track and Field (boys and girls).
 In addition, the stadium has two long jump runways and sand pits for Track and Field, as well as a pole vault and high jump area.